About Cristian Vogel

 The NeverEngine Labs is where Cristian and Gustav are developing a suite of libraries (aka ‘Galleries’) which extend Kyma in the spirit of the core values of Symbolic Sound.
 We have created a subscription model during the development phase of each Lab.
 After that, the Lab becomes a Gallery available to everyone at a fixed price for the future of Kyma (which we hope is a very long one!) .
-Our subscription model is one which considers the participants as being both micro-funders and highly creative people who like to work cutting edge tools.
+Our subscription model considers the participants as being both micro-funders and highly creative people who like to work with cutting edge tools.
 The whole experience is designed to feel educational, deep and rewarding at the same time – like Kyma itself.

 The NeverEngine Labs™

 The NELabs are virtual “Labs” which can be subscribed to on a monthly or annual basis.
 Each Lab is focused on developing different areas of sound design and composition into a fully grown set of galleries for Kyma 7.
 Cristian and co-developer Gustav Scholda design and publish the protoypes from the Labs directly to subscribers desktops, showcasing exclusive source code and design patterns.
 Subscribers gain inspiring new sounds and prototypes on a regular basis as well as valuable knowledge about “the Holy Grail of sound design” – Kyma 7.

 …access a growing library of original content

 …get inspired by the quality of what you see and hear